boottotheheadwebdesign/tourism-radium/app/public/wp-content/plugins/twentig/readme.txt

 10. **Create a custom 404 page.** Delight your visitors with a stunning 404 page.

 == Changelog ==

+= 1.2.6 =
+Release date: February 11, 2021

+For Twenty Twenty-One:

+* New: Adds centered menu layout.
+* New: Adds landscape tablet as a header breakpoint.
+* New: Adds option to load a minified version of the theme stylesheet.
+* Performance: Loads the CSS only when the options are enabled.
+* Enhancement: Updates the Google fonts .json file.
+* Accessibility: Adds aria-label to the header search submit button.
+* Accessibility: Adds screen-reader text to the header’s social icons.

+For Twenty Twenty-One & Twenty Twenty:

+* Performance: Improves the CSS to reduce the blocks CSS file size.
+* Performance: Improves the function that minifies the inline CSS.
+* Performance: Loads the minified version of Twentig frontend JavaScript file.
+* Fix: Applies image sizes modifications only on featured images.
+* Fix: Restores the group shapes on mobile.

 = 1.2.5 =
 Release date: January 26, 2021